bigeasy/cadence/diary.md

 you could have other callbacks as well, you might be gathering results in an array, etc. Maybe you do want `step.jump`, to show that it is separate from creating a callback of some sort.
 I can try that for a few iterations.

+Also, add the ability to return from a jump, which makes it easier to break out of it with a one liner.